2022-23 Residence Life Handbook

 Accessibility

-SERVICES FOR STUDENTS WITH DISABILITIES: Individuals with disabilities who require accommodation(s) or special services should contact the Disability Services for assistance.
+SERVICES FOR STUDENTS WITH DISABILITIES: Individuals with disabilities who require accommodation(s) or special services should contact the disability services department for assistance.
 Services are available to students who need classroom accommodations, interpreters, and/or specialized equipment, and housing accommodations.

 Students enrolling in credit programs who are requesting accommodations must document their disability by providing a written statement signed by a school counselor, physician, psychologist or other health care professional.
 Statements must include: (a) a description of the disability, (b) a statement of how the disability prohibits one or more major life activities and is a barrier to the student’s full participation in the program, and (c) a description of the specific accommodations to be provided.
 (Requested accommodation(s) must be related to the individual’s specific disability).
 All requests for accommodation(s) should be made prior to enrollment.